arthijayaraman-lab/crease_ga/docs/installation.rst

    * *Navigate into the root directory of the cloned package*.
 If you are using the anaconda prompt, you can look up `common windows command line prompts <http://www.cs.columbia.edu/~sedwards/classes/2015/1102-fall/Command%20Prompt%20Cheatsheet.pdf>`_.
 If you are using a unix-based shell (linux, macOS, or WSL subsystem), you can look up `common commands for Unix <http://www.mathcs.emory.edu/~valerie/courses/fall10/155/resources/unix_cheatsheet.html>`_.
 Either case, all you will need would probably be *displaying list of files and directories in the current folder*\  (\ ``dir`` for windows, ``ls`` for unix), and *moving to different directories*\  (\ ``cd [new_directory_path]`` for both windows and unix).
 You should end up at a directory called ``crease_ga``\  and be able to see files named ``setup.py``\ , ``environment.yml`` and ``README.md`` (among others) in the directory.
-   * create a fresh conda environment with dependencies using
+   * create a fresh conda environment with creaes_ga package and its dependencies installed using

      .. code-block::